amqp/rhea/README.md

 options.
 The default is used only if an option is not specified at any level.

+##### send(message)

+Sends the specified message over the default sender, which is a sending link whose target address is null.
+The use of this method depends on the peer supporting so-called 'anonymous relay' semantics, which most AMQP 1.0 brokers do.
+The message should contain a properties map with a 'to' field set to the intended destination.

 ##### close()

 Closes a connection.